Lost And Found

 She did slow down a bit through the S-curve and continued, "Really, you think you know where it is?"

 "Very well, I'm heading in Jonah.
 ETA should be about 15 minutes."
 Sam informed him while notching up the speed on the straight-a-way.

-Rebecca had seduced the young woman, who was a stripper, before she had left Cleveland.
+Rebecca had seduced the young woman, who had been a stripper on a path of self-destruction, before she had left Cleveland.
 She kept her tied up and in a pre-orgasmic state to keep her complacent and, ultimately, bend her to Rebecca's will.
 The young woman had leather cuffs snapped together on her wrists, ankles, and just above the knees keeping her immobile.

 "Amazing what a little potion and magic can do to these poor humans." she mused.
 "Still, she will be a useful minion and just might get me closer to Sammy."

 It was a nice day for a flight.
 Thanks to her understanding of physics and magic Willow was enjoying the morning air up amongst the clouds.
 She had already woven simple spells to keep people and radar from noticing her, basically it was a magical way to politely ask them to ignore her presence.

 In no time at all Cheyenne Mountain, her destination rears out of the distance.
 Then Willow feels it, the Vampire.
 Her face scrunched in confusion, she notices that the Vampire is moving and fairly quickly.
 Swooping lower Willow spots the black Cadillac with heavily tinted windows and soars higher just to the edge of her witchy perception.

 "Whew.
 Hope she didn't notice..."
 Willow pauses as another 'signal' impinges upon her awareness. "…me?"